-International Car Forest of the Last Church (Junk Car Forest Goldfield Nevada) is a collection of old cars and buses half-buried in the Nevada desert.
+International Car Forest of the Last Church (Junk Car Forest Goldfield, Nevada) collects old cars and buses half-buried in the Nevada desert.

 This unique collection of automobile art is located way out in the middle of nowhere near the semi-ghost town of Goldfield.
-The vehicles, about 40 of them, were painted and placed in the desert by artists Chad Sorg and Mark Rippie.
+About 40 of them were painted and placed in the desert by artists Chad Sorg and Mark Rippie.

-Not all cars are buried in the sand, some are parked on hills, others are stacked on top of each other.
+Not all cars are buried in the sand; some are parked on hills, others are stacked on top of each other.
 All are painted with graffiti and or images.
-None of them look like they will ever be driven again.
+None of them look like anyone will ever drive them again.

 The junk car forest is somewhat of a tourist attraction and brings in a few curious visitors forgotten town of Goldfield.
-Neither artist lives in the town anymore but the property is still owned by Mark Rippie.
+Neither artist lives in the town anymore, but Mark Rippie still owns the property.

 There is not much else to do in Goldfield unless you like exploring abandoned gold mines.
 Goldfield had a population of nearly 20,000 in 1906.
 Today the town only has a population of 400 hardy souls.

 Many of the original buildings in Goldfield were destroyed in a fire in 1923.
 However, a few buildings did survive, including the Goldfield Hotel and High School.